tsgates/arch-wiki-markdown/wiki/Firefox.md

 Firefox's "Add-ons Manager."

 For a list of popular add-ons, see Mozilla's add-on list sorted by popularity.
+See also List of Firefox extensions on Wikipedia.

 Plugins
 -------

-See the main article: Browser Plugins
+See the main article: Browser plugins

 To find out what plugins are installed/enabled, enter: